-New hormonal gel combination shows promise as reversible birth control for menJune 25th, 2012 in Medical research /
+New hormonal gel combination shows promise as reversible birth control for menJune 25, 2012 in Medicine & Health / Medical research

 Male hormonal contraceptives applied daily to the skin reduce sperm production, finds a new study to be presented at The Endocrine Society's 94th Annual Meeting in Houston.